How to be psychologically flexible

 You know that feeling when you're stuck in your head, arguing with reality?
-When you're so identified with a thought or feeling that you can't see around it?
-When you're acting on old scripts and automatic pilot rather than with presence and intentionality?
+Or when you're so identified with a thought or feeling that you can't see around it?
+When you're acting on emotions, old stories and automatic pilot rather than with presence and intentionality?
 That's psychological rigidity.

 Psychological flexibility is the opposite.
 It's about presence, acceptance, and intentionality.
-Being with what is (our thoughts, feelings, sensations, urges) without fighting them and without letting them control our actions.
-It's about choosing our response with intention.
+It’s about being present to our internal experiences (our thoughts, feelings, sensations, urges) without fighting them or letting them control our actions.
+It's about choosing how we respond, with presence, clarity, and intention.

 Where This Comes From

-Psychological flexibility is the core concept in Acceptance and Commitment Therapy (ACT), but it shows up across different mindfulness-based approaches.
+Psychological flexibility is the core concept in Acceptance and Commitment Therapy (ACT), but it shows up in different words across mindfulness/acceptance-based approaches to psychotherapy and life.

-These approaches teach us to change our relationship with difficult internal experiences rather than trying to change these experiences directly.
-Instead of "how do I get rid of this anxiety?" it becomes "how do I still do what matters to me even when I'm anxious?".
-Instead of trying to eliminate our painful emotions, thoughts, and urges, we make room for them, get curious about what they're trying to do for us, and choose what we do next.
+These approaches teach us to change our relationship with our unpleasant internal experiences rather than trying to change them directly.
+Instead of "how do I get rid of this anxiety?" it becomes "how do I make room for this anxiety while still moving towards what matters to me?".
+Instead of trying to eliminate our painful emotions, thoughts, sensations and action urges, we make room for them, get curious about them, and choose what we do next rather than letting them chose for us.

 It's About Having Range